TREES THAT ARE DANGEROUS TO PETS

 Summer is just around the corner.
 It’s a time of year when people, and pets, spend more time outside.
 There is nothing like relaxing on the back porch listening to the hum of the cicadas, but if you have certain types of trees on your property, you should be aware of the dangers they can present to some pets.
-Below is a list of trees found in Tulsa that can be dangerous to pets, but it is not all-inclusive.
+You may need to have them trimmed, cut, or removed entirely.

 * This article is intended to provide general information only.
 Please contact your local Certified Arborist or nursery for more information on specific trees and/or species.
 Nothing in this article should be construed as advice or a recommended course of action.